Miners are still working despite the annoying living…

 When the collapse of the Bunker Hill Mine in the mid-1800s exposed a large vein of ore, a group of capitalists in San Francisco purchased the land and claim, and formed Standard Consolidated Mining Company.
-After making a huge investment in equipment and lumber, they produced $784,523 in gold and silver bullion during 1877, which caused a growth boom in Bodie.
+After making a huge investment in equipment and lumber, they produced $784,523 in gold and silver bullion during 1877, which caused an economic boom in Bodie.

-In 1878, they produced 1 million dollars worth of gold and silver bullion.
-The mine began to slowly peter out, so they helped themselves to ore that rightfully belonged to J. S. Cane Mine.
+In 1878, they produced 1 million dollars worth of gold and silver bullion, but over time the mine began to slowly peter out, so they helped themselves to ore that rightfully belonged to the J. S. Caine Mine.
 J.S.
 Caine took them to court, and he wound up owning The Standard Consolidated Mining Company as well as his own mine.

 HISTORY OF MANIFESTATIONS

 The mines were a hazardous place to work, which explains why the Bodie mines had such high wages for this era.
 The miner’s union made sure that wages were fair to their members because they deserved to get hazard pay.
 The high wages also attracted men who were willing to do this risky work, way out in the middle of nowhere, Bodie.

 Miners were killed by falling timber, the explosion of powder magazines, and byother accidents.